-As Acting Chairman, I would like to take this opportunity to warmly welcome you to the Southport University Extension Society, known as SUES, which is a long-standing organisation dedicated to providing academic learning opportunities for the wider community.
-I, and my colleagues on the SUES Committee, pride ourselves on meeting the needs of our members who wish to continue to learn with us alongside other education opportunities or after their formal education has finished.
+As Chair, I would like to take this opportunity to warmly welcome you to the Southport University Extension Society, known as SUES, which is a long-standing organisation dedicated to providing university-level learning opportunities for everyone in the local area as outlined in our Vision Statement:

-I have been immersed in education and learning throughout my life whether at university, on-line or in local church halls, sometimes to gain qualifications, sometimes to learn a new skill and often just for enjoyment.
+I have been immersed in education and learning throughout my life whether at universities, on-line or in local church halls, sometimes to gain qualifications, sometimes to learn a new skill and often just for enjoyment.
 It always feels uplifting to learn more about yourself as much as the subject and a chance to challenge yourself too, often with the support of fellow learners.
 It is a real bonus to have SUES in the community and, through it, to continue to have opportunities to hear about fascinating subjects from knowledgeable and interesting speakers.
 The social side of learning is also important to members and it is always enjoyable to have chats and discussions with members over a cup of tea and a biscuit at meetings.

 On this website you will be able to find out more about who we are, the history of the organisation and its links with Liverpool University in particular.
-You will also be able to read about past events, the range of opportunities available in our current programme and also how to become a member.
+You will also be able to see some past events, the range of opportunities available in our current programme and also how to become a member.
 The cost of membership is kept very low through the Society using funds bequeathed to it to continue its work and encourage membership.

-Alan Potter (Acting Chairman, Southport University Extension Society)
+Alan Potter (Chair, Southport University Extension Society)